Vice Chair, Financial Institutions Litigation and Regulatory Compliance (“FILARC”) Group

 Jonathan Moore concentrates his practice in the area of consumer financial services, representing lenders, servicers, and other financial institutions on a wide array of federal and state regulatory issues.

-As a member of the Firm's consumer financial services team, Jonathan regularly advises clients on issues involving compliance with the Truth in Lending Act, the Real Estate Settlement Procedures Act, the Fair Debt Collection Practices Act, the Equal Credit Opportunity Act, state unfair and deceptive acts and practices laws, and various other federal and state consumer protection laws and regulations.
+As a member of the Firm's Financial Institutions Litigation and Regulatory Compliance (“FILARC”) group, Jonathan regularly advises clients on issues involving compliance with the Truth in Lending Act, the Real Estate Settlement Procedures Act, the Fair Debt Collection Practices Act, the Equal Credit Opportunity Act, state unfair and deceptive acts and practices laws, and various other federal and state consumer protection laws and regulations.
 This representation often involves analyzing regulations promulgated by the Consumer Financial Protection Bureau and other agencies, and assisting clients in the development and implementation of new policies and procedures designed to minimize their non-compliance risk exposure.

 Jonathan’s practice also involves preparing responses to requests for information, notices of error, rescission requests and various complaints directed to financial institutions by their customers and regulators, as well as reviewing and editing notices, disclosures, and other form documents utilized by clients to ensure they are compliant with all applicable laws and regulations.